 It is not your faith that causes the mountain to move; it is your faith that causes God to move.
 The Hebrew writer says that without faith, it is impossible to please God.
 It should be noted that your faith is what causes God to move, and all he needs is a 64th of an inch to do that.
-It should be noted that God is pleased when we rely on our faith in Him to move in life.
-Don’t panic, and seek God’s face.
+It should also be noted that God is pleased when we rely on our faith in Him to move in life.
+If you find yourself in anxiety or panic, look upwards and seek God’s face.

-Now He who has prepared us: God is preparing us right now for our eternal destiny.
-Our light affliction is (in part) how God has prepared us.
-Because you are going through things, it is God preparing you.
-Often, these light afflictions affect our feelings, which can tell us that we don’t have faith.
-Our feelings aren’t an indication of our level of faith; it is how we continue to walk that does.
+He who has prepared us: God is preparing us right now for our eternal destiny.
+Our small afflictions and troubles are (in part) how God has prepared us.
+When you are going through a tough time, it is God preparing you.
+Often, these slight afflictions affect our feelings, which might make you think there is a weakness of faith.
+I’d like to remind you, though, that our feelings aren’t an indication of our level of faith; it is how we continue to walk that does.
 We need to know that God will, can, and is able.
 You need to know that God will never leave me nor forsake me.
 You need to know, and once you know, walk accordingly.

-Who has also given us the Spirit as a guarantee: When the trials are hard on earth, it isn’t always easy to take comfort in our heavenly destiny.
+Who has also given us the Spirit as a guarantee: When the earthly life puts us through harsh trials, it isn’t always easy to take comfort in our heavenly destiny.
 It is not always easy to know that we are protected.
 We are all blessed with the Holy Spirit, who lives in all saints.
-God knows that we will become distracted by many forces to include our feelings, so He gave us the Spirit as a guarantee.
+God knows there are several forces that will constantly distract us, including our feelings.
+That’s why He gave us the Spirit as a guarantee and a guide.
 He backs up the promise of heaven with a down payment right now, the Holy Spirit.
-Guarantee is the ancient Greek word that described a pledge or a partial payment that required future payments.
+Guarantee is an ancient Greek word that describes a pledge or a partial payment that requires future payments.
 The one receiving the guarantee has a legal claim to the goods in question.

-The Holy Spirit is a part of heaven itself, living in us.
-The work of the Holy Spirit in us is the bud of heaven.
-Grace is not a thing that will be taken away from us when We enter glory but will develop into glory.
+The Holy Spirit is a part of heaven itself that lives in each of us.
+The work of the Holy Spirit in us is to grow the bud of heaven.
+Grace is not a thing that will be taken away from us when we enter glory but will develop into glory.
 Grace will not be withdrawn as though it had answered its purpose but will be matured into glory.

 Therefore, we are always confident: The presence of the Holy Spirit in Paul’s life gave him confidence and should give us confidence as well.
 It assured us that God is at work in us and will continue His work.
-If you cannot say to yourself that you are always confident, then ask God for a fresh outpouring of the Holy Spirit in your life.
+If you struggle to affirm yourself of your confidence, then ask God for a fresh outpouring of the Holy Spirit in your life.
 By faith, let God know what you need.
-We can always be confident, even in hard times, if we keep: Set your mind on things above, not on things on the earth.
+We can always be confident, even in hard times, if we remember: Set your mind on things above, not on things on the earth.

-For We walk by faith, not by sight: Right now, the presence of God is a matter of faith.
-We are at home in the body, so there is a sense in which we are absent from the Lord, at least in the sense of His immediate, glorious presence.
+For we walk by faith, not by sight: Right now, the presence of God is a matter of faith.
+We are at home, inside our bodies, so there is a sense in which we are absent from the Lord, at least in the sense of His immediate, glorious presence.
 So now, We must walk by faith, not by sight.
 Blessed are those who believe but have not seen.
 Your feelings don’t have sight.